alphappy/ArchipelagoRW/worlds/rain_world/docs/setup_en.md

 ## 6. Start the game

-Once you are connected to a room, the matching Story campaign may be started.
+Once you are connected to a room, the matching Story campaign may be started as long as your version and enabled content mods match your player YAML settings.
-A fresh campaign should be used - not necessarily a fresh save file, but use alternate save files or backups to avoid deleting other campaign data.
+A fresh campaign should be used when connecting to a new room.
+It does not necessarily need to be an entirely fresh save file, though using a seprate save file (or backup) is encoruaged.

 For details on everything that gets randomized, see the [game description page](/games/Rain%20World/info/en).